rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 </Listing>

-First, we add the line `use rand::Rng;`.
-The `Rng` trait defines methods that random number generators implement, and this trait must be in scope for us to use those methods.
-Chapter 10 will cover traits in detail.
+First, we add the line `use rand::random_range;`.
+This brings the `random_range` function from the `rand` crate into scope so we can use it.

-Next, we’re adding two lines in the middle.
-In the first line, we call the `rand::thread_rng` function that gives us the particular random number generator we’re going to use: one that is local to the current thread of execution and is seeded by the operating system.
-Then, we call the `gen_range` method on the random number generator.
-This method is defined by the `Rng` trait that we brought into scope with the `use rand::Rng;` statement.
-The `gen_range` method takes a range expression as an argument and generates a random number in the range.
+Next, we add two lines in the middle.
+In the first line, we call the `random_range` function.
+This function takes a range expression as an argument and generates a random number within that range.
 The kind of range expression we’re using here takes the form `start..=end` and is inclusive on the lower and upper bounds, so we need to specify `1..=100` to request a number between 1 and 100.

 > Note: You won’t just know which traits to use and which methods and functions
 > to call from a crate, so each crate has documentation with instructions for